 This kale pesto works great as a dip, spread or pasta sauce and is sure to get your kids loving kale!

-The easiest way to ensure my kid’s are meeting the recommened daily vegetable intake is to always have chopped up veggies in the fridge for them to snack on at any time of the day.
+The easiest way to ensure my kids are meeting their recommended daily vegetable intake is to always have chopped up veggies in the fridge for them to snack on at any time of the day.
 When we arrive home late, after the various after-school sports, my boys are starving and will demolish a plate of veggies in minutes.

 Other times of the day they aren’t as keen and need a little encouragement.
-This is when I like to add a dip which instantly make the veggies more appealing.
-Dips like this Kale Pesto are perfect and as an added bonus the kids are actually dipping their veggies into veggies!
-If you love the idea of serving extra veggies with your veggies then check out some of my other dips like this carrot hummus or this avocado dip
+This is when I like to add a dip which instantly makes the veggies more appealing.
+Dips like this Kale Pesto are perfect, as an added bonus the kids are actually dipping their veggies into veggies!

 Of course, this Kale Pesto isn’t just for dipping.
 It makes a delicious spread or pasta sauce.
 I love to serve this with spaghetti and some crispy kale on top.
 If you haven’t tried kale chips yet then you should.
 They are such a hit with my boys and I find it great to add to lunch boxes, to have as a snack or crumble on meals like this to add variety and texture.

 Have you tried this recipe?
 I love receiving your feedback, please rate and leave a comment below or tag me on Instagram @healthylittlefoodies

 - 55g 1 1/2 cups chopped kale (stems removed)

 - 35g 1/4 cup raw cashew nuts

 Add the kale, basil, olive oil and garlic and lemon to a food processor and pulse until smooth